-A console that’s half a decade old is sure to be usurped by a newer model soon, and with PS5 rumours speculating that we may see a reveal sometime in the near future, there’s now a good chance to pick up the best cheap PS4 games from the platform’s history.
+A console that’s well over half a decade old is sure to be usurped by a newer model soon, and with the PlayStation 5 out in the wild as the focus of most of Sony’s attention going forward, now’s a good chance to pick up the best cheap PS4 games from the platform’s storied history.

 Your mind may instantly wander to the recently announced PlayStation Hits for cheap PS4 games, but they’re actually a considerable markup when you can pick them up for far cheaper without the fancy label.
 If you’re shopping on a budget or simply want to skim through the PS4’s extensive library without breaking the bank, here’s what lies in store.

 1. Deus Ex: Mankind Divided